belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Hi everybody !
 Welcome to Hairy Security.
 I'm Damien.
 I'm a security specialist who knows nothing about Java...

 `RPE` ... and I'm Romain.
 People think I'm a Java expert, but security is not field of expertise.

-Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.
+`DPL` Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.

-`DPL` So you have Continuous Integration and we add Security... let's call it continuous security.
+(pause)

-`RPE` Exaclty.
-That being said, where do we start?
+`RPE` Where do we start?
 Because security is a rather broad topic to say the least ?
-For many java dev or architect it is a daunting task !

 Threat Modeling 01:00
 --------